rpm-software-management/dnf/doc/conf_ref.rst

     installed through DNF but not on explicit user request, i.e. it was pulled in as a dependency.
 The default is on.

+``debuglevel``
+    Debug messages output level, in the range 0 to 10.
+Default is 2.

+``errorlevel``
+    Error messages output level, in the range 0 to 10.
+Default is 2.
+This is deprecated in DNF.

 .. _metadata_expire-label:

 ``metadata_expire``